[?] Subscribe To This Site

 "..for thus saith the king of Assyria, make an agreement with me by a present, and come out to me, and [then] eat ye every man of his own vine, and every one of his fig tree, and drink ye every one the waters of his cistern:" 2 Kings 18:31KJV

 Of course, it was more challenging to trust God and far easier to agree to covenant with the king of Assyria.
+The offer of joining the enemy is an offer that is still presented to Christians today.

 But why should this be relevant to you as an artist?